 It allows you to build-up on emotion with fact and it became easier for them to perform a shift toward your perspective.

 Finally, you have to praise them for shifting their perspective, inducing a positive feeling to reinforce their new perspective.

 Show that you are proud of them: “hey great that you can change and it’s a big strength!”

-Emotional bias cause us to make errors: if facts does not stick to your own belief, you are going to look for your own belief.
+Emotional bias causes us to make errors: if facts do not stick to your own belief, you are going to look for your own belief.

 Find Gleb and his work here: